-According to recent research, one in five veterans are likely to be living with a common mental health illness but many do not seek the help they need.
+It is thought that one in four people will experience a common mental health illness at some stage in their lives, but many do not seek the help they need, with only a quarter of those diagnosed going on to receive treatment.
 It can be difficult to reach out for help when you are feeling stressed or anxious.

-That's why we are working with Anxiety UK to provide additional support to adults of any age who are affected by anxiety or depression, whether that be a veteran of the RAF, their loved one or a dependent family member of serving RAF personnel.
+That's why we are working with Anxiety UK to provide additional support to adults of any age who are affected by anxiety or depression.

 Through this new service, you will receive emotional support from professionals with direct experience of mental health issues, as well as access to local counselling if needed.